mrkazawa/grid_world/value_iteration/README.md

 [![build](https://img.shields.io/badge/build-pass-green.svg)]()
 [![code](https://img.shields.io/badge/code-python3.5-yellowgreen.svg)]()

 This repository contains our code to answer the Machine Learning class Homework 3.
-We will train agent to play **Grid World** by using the **value iteration** algorithm.
+We will train the agent to play **Grid World** by using the **value iteration** algorithm.
 Our code is a modification based on the code available from the [RLCode Github](https://github.com/rlcode/reinforcement-learning/tree/master/1-grid-world/2-value-iteration)

 ## How to run